boschresearch/torchphysics/docs/tutorial/tutorial_start.rst

   induced by the differential equation.
 See `condition tutorial`_ on how to create different kinds of conditions for all parts of the problem.

+Solver
+  Handles the training of the defined model, by applying the previously created conditions.
+  The usage of the solver is shown the beginnig example for `solving a simple PDE`_.
+More details of the trainings process are mentioned here_.

+.. _here: solver_info.html

 Utils
   Implement a variety of helper functions to make the definition and evaluation of problems easier.
 To get an overview of all methods, see the docs_.
 Two parts that will